 Shelby’s preparation focused on tyres, suspension setup, an over-bored block, and a new twin-can alloy head.

-Thanks to their successful appearances the previous year, Olivier Panis and Cristiano da Matta returned with the Panasonic Toyota Racing TF103, just a few days before competing in the British Grand Prix at Silverstone.
-Cristiano was also reunited with his 2002 championship-winning Toyota-powered Lola Champ Car, in which he claimed seven race victories on his way to securing the drivers’ title.
+Thanks to their successful appearances the previous year, Olivier Panis and Cristiano da Matta were at the Goodwood Festival of Speed 2004 with the Panasonic Toyota Racing TF103, just a few days before competing in the British Grand Prix at Silverstone.
+At the event, Cristiano was also reunited with his 2002 championship-winning Toyota-powered Lola Champ Car, in which he claimed seven race victories on his way to securing the drivers’ title.

 Finally, Toyota used this event as an opportunity to celebrate the unmatched combination of Juha Kankunnen and the mighty ST185 Celica GT-Four rally car.
 This was a car that delivered Juha five victories en route to his fourth World Rally Championship and earned Toyota its first WRC manufacturers’ title.